 Education and reflection form integral aspects of Juneteenth.
 It is a time to explore and honor the often untold chapters of Black history, acknowledging the sacrifices, contributions, and achievements of Black individuals throughout the ages.
 By engaging in conversations, attending educational events, and immersing ourselves in Black art, literature, and culture, we can deepen our understanding and appreciation of the Black experience.

-Moreover, Juneteenth serves as a call to action.
+Juneteenth also serves as a call to action.
 It prompts us to confront the ongoing struggle for racial justice and equality.
-It reminds us that the fight for freedom and equal rights is not yet over, and we must stand in solidarity against systemic racism and oppression.
-Juneteenth inspires advocacy, allyship, and a commitment to dismantling the barriers that hinder progress.
+In a moment when DEI programs are being dismantled, voting rights are under attack, and the gains of the civil rights movement are being actively challenged, this day reminds us that the fight for freedom and equal rights is not over.
+We must stand in solidarity against systemic racism and oppression.
+Juneteenth inspires advocacy, allyship, and a commitment to building the world our ancestors fought to see.

-So, let us join together in commemorating Juneteenth with reverence and appreciation.
+So, let us commemorate Juneteenth with reverence and intention.
 Let us honor the significance it holds within the Black community, embracing the opportunity to listen, learn, and stand in solidarity.
 As we celebrate the indomitable spirit of Black heritage and liberation this Juneteenth, let us continue to foster unity, justice, and freedom for generations to come.

 The views and opinions expressed in this post are those of the author(s) and do not necessarily reflect those of MomsRising.org.